reverk/surviving-in-pbu/docs/hostel.md

 ?> On Friday, it might end 10:00 pm as well.

 On 10:00 pm, guards will confiscate your Student Card.
-If you want it back, you'll have to pay a fine (RM 50 for the first time) to the warden.
+If you want it back, you'll have to pay a fine (RM 50 for the first time, [more info here](/docs/fines)) to the warden.

 !> Losing Student Card would also mean that you cannot attend classes.